urjadd/Uncovering-Health-Patterns-and-Risk-Factors-An-Analytical-Study-of-BRFSS-using-R/README.md

 3. **EDA**: Visualizing and analyzing data.
 4. **Statistical Analysis**: Correlation and significance testing.
 5. **Machine Learning**: Model training, evaluation, and tuning.
-6. **SHAP Analysis**: Interpreting model predictions with SHAP.
+6.
 ## Results and Insights

 The analysis provides insights into disease prediction factors.
 Statistical analysis identifies significant features, while SHAP values explain model predictions, enhancing interpretability and trustworthiness.

 ## Conclusion

-This project showcases the use of statistical analysis, machine learning, and SHAP for disease prediction and effective health insurance management.
+This project showcases the use of statistical analysis, machine learning, for disease prediction and effective health insurance management.
 The techniques are applicable to other domains requiring model interpretabilit.
+The best model accuracy achieved is 84.3% using the Random Forest with upscaled Boruta features.
+The highest True Positive Rate is 0.7903 and True Negative Rate is 0.8796, both achieved by the KNN model with upscaled CFS features.
+A total of 36 models were evaluated to find the most effective method.